Are Kerosene Heaters Safe? Can You Use Them Indoors?

 Using a kerosene heater inside a room or garage can be dangerous if misused.
 For this reason, we’ve compiled several kerosene heater safety tips to avoid the dangers of burning kerosene inside your home.

-When buying a kerosene heater for indoor use, make sure it comes with Underwriters Laboratories (UL) certification.
-On top of that, make sure to choose the one with as many safety features as possible.
+When buying a kerosene heater for indoor use, make sure it comes with Underwriters Laboratories UL certification.
+On top of that, make sure to choose the one with many safety features as much as possible.

 Here are some of the common kerosene heater safety features: